-Case Study Assignment (25 points) Due date: April 23rd
+Abnormal Psychology Case Study Packet (25 points)

 You will select and review ONE case study provided in this packet.
 You will be responsible for reviewing the case and assigning multi-axial diagnoses.
 You will also be responsible for providing a rationale for the diagnoses, as well as a discussion of rule outs, differential diagnoses, and prognosis.
 This assignment should be 2-3 pages in length (typed, double-spaced, one inch margins).
 Please review the complete hand out included in the course syllabus for additional instructions.
+A full multi-axial diagnosis must be placed at the beginning of the paper.